MPoly2018/ServiceIdentification-2/README.md

 # ServiceIdentification-2

 **ServiceMiner** is a static-analysis-based service identification tool that supports the migration of legacy Java-based enterprise systems toward a **Service-Oriented Architecture (SOA)**.
-It automatically discovers and categorizes service candidates into meaningful types—such as **Entity**, **Utility**, and **Application services**—to aid architects and developers during the early stages of system decomposition.
+It automatically discovers and categorizes service candidates according to their types such as **Entity**, **Utility**, and **Application services**—to aid architects and developers during the early stages of system migration.

 ---